Jumokui/full-stack/README.md

-This is a learning enviroment for learning full stack web dev from freecodecamp
+This is an enviroment for learning full stack web dev from freecodecamp Update for test purposes.